tim-smart/droff/README.md

 - Lightweight - Simple Axios wrapper for the REST API with a lean Gateway API wrapper powered by RxJS.
+- Functional - Favour functional composition over inheritence.
+Every function or property on the client can be destructured and used without worrying about scope.

 ## Install